ITSM

 In the next sections, we’ll break down what information you should collect for each one to keep your IT asset inventory accurate, useful, and ready to support every stage of the asset lifecycle.

-How to manage an IT inventory
+How to build and maintain an IT asset inventory (5-step process)

 Managing your IT asset inventory isn’t just about listing things once and calling it a day.
 It's an ongoing process that needs consistency and visibility to actually support your business.